vanessadenardin/pet-sitter-app/README.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 Database file created database.json
 ```

+Alternatively, if you have Docker runtime installed on your computer you can just run:
+- `make build`
+- `make run`

+Docker helps packaging all the dependecies into a docker image (including ruby itself) reducing the chances of errors when running the application in multiple devices.

 ### 3. Requirements
 - List of gems required: